 Step 4: Customize the report further through the "Style" tab

-In this example, we have added 12 bars to represent 12 months, selected show data labels, and changed the color of the chart.
+For example, we added 12 bars to represent 12 months, selected show data labels, and changed the color of the chart.

 Step 5: Select the date range to see the trend lines